CAPSTONE-2022-2023/Group_22/use_cases/modify_menu.md

 ### Alternate Flows
 * Superuser creates a meal which already exists in the database.
-  1. Only a message is shown on the screen to let the superuser know that no new meal is added to the database.
+<br/>Only a message is shown on the screen to let the superuser know that no new meal is added to the database.
-* Superuser token expires for some reason (Time expired, Demotion, etc.) while Superuser is creating or updating the meal
+* Superuser token expires for some reason while Superuser is modifying the menu
-  1. A message will appear on the screen and the user is logged out
+<br/>A message will appear on the screen and the user is logged out
 * Superuser attempts to see meals for deletion, but there are no meals in the database
-  1. System shows an appropriate message and redirects the Superuser to the **CRUD** page
+<br/>System shows an appropriate message and redirects the Superuser to the **CRUD** page

 ### Post-conditions
 Meals are persisted in the database and the newly added meal(s) will be visible to customers in the main menu.